Why don’t you try? : Find ways to rediscover your motivation for exercise

 15. Create a Challenge with a Friend or Yourself & if it’s with yourself, make the challenge less about the end result and more about the habits you want to create.
 If it’s with a friend, definitely make it something measurable.

-Here’s a tip for you to try this week :
+Here are a few tips for you to try this week :

 You can visit the Bridgit Shop at anytime to find our what products and services can support you.